 2 THINGS TO DO PRIOR TO SUBMITTING YOUR PROPOSAL:

-Please click here to open and/or download the template which has the instructions on how to submit your proposal to the committee for review.
+Please click here to go to the online template which has the instructions on how to submit your proposal to the committee for review.
 You will receive an acknowledgement of receipt and a response after the next committee meeting.

-If you would like to offer your course again, please click here to open and/or download the re-offering proposal template for the committee to review.
+If you would like to offer your course again, please click here to go to the online template for the re-offering proposal template for the committee to review.

 The Open Learning team will add your course into the system.
 Each instance of a course is called a "session" and a new session will also be set up at that time.
 Once this happens, you or your TA (with assistance from the Open Learning team) can get your course listed on the Coursera site.